DarrenSong/SWR_Resume/SWR_Resume.md

 ***Job Intention*** ：Software Engineer，Algorithm Engineer

-I have graduated from the master's degree for almost 3 years.
+I have graduated from the master's degree for almost 4 years.
 I have worked at Yunke servo for 1 year.
 In Yunke, I was responsible for the development of the communication module on the DSP2812 platform using C. I am familiar with the some communication protocol such as MIII, CANOpen, and TCP/IP etc, also good at the programming languages such as C/C++, C# and Matlab.
 I am familiar with program development on Windows and Unbutu.
 I joined ZF(China) as a software engineer in 8.2018.
 I develop the function of local customer requirements with Germany team using C++, and also do some on-site supports for local customers.
+I have worked as a software engineer Since 2021.3 in UIH Company.
 I am proficient in some softwares such as VS2013/Source Insight/CCS3.3/Keil5.0 for coding and Git,ClearCase for version control and so on.
 I am hardworking, practical and studious, and have a good sense of teamwork and can integrate into the team as soon as possible.
 Personal WebSite: www.songweiren.top

 ***